troessner/reek/README.md

 # A lot of smells allow fine tuning their configuration.
 You can look up all available options
 # in the corresponding smell documentation in /docs.
 In most cases you probably can just go
-# with the defaults we set in config/defaults.reek.
+# with the defaults as documented in defaults.reek.
 DataClump:
   max_copies: 3
   min_clump_size: 3